 Ciderzale is, in addition to a blog about cider and a marketing service, a small laboratory where we experiment with the production of new ciders.
 Our main characteristics are the recognition of traditions without renouncing to new technologies, as well as a look at global cider from a local point of view (Basque Country).

 Cider making is the main objective of this lab.
-We want to experiment making cider in the most natural way possible, using only fresh apple juice and wild fermentation.
-In 2018 we have produced about 20 liters of cider, divided into four batches with different blends.
-Two of these batches have been produced with freshly pressed apple juice from a cider house in Astigarraga, and two others with apples and crabs collected and pressed by us.
+We started experimenting making cider with the least possible intervention, using fresh apple juice and wild fermentation.
+In 2018 we produced about 20 liters of cider, divided into four batches with different blends.
+Two of these batches had been produced with freshly pressed apple juice from a cider house in Astigarraga, and two others with apples and crabs collected and pressed by us.
 This experiments will be the base for the next season production.

 A significant part of our cider is made with table apples donated by the neighbors of The Valley of Soria.
 Our goal is to recover these apple trees taking care of the orchards and training their owners.
 This, together with the planting of new cider apple trees, will allow us to increase our cider production gradually.

 We have our own urban citrus orchard, with varied orange, grapefruit, blood orange, lemon and tangerine trees.
-Along with the apple juice, we are experimenting with the wild fermentation of these citrus and their blending with apple cider, in order to explore the world of flavored ciders.
+Along with the apple juice, we are experimenting with the wild fermentation of these citrus and their blending with apple cider, in order to explore the world of flavored ciders from a craft and honest point of view, always using natural ingredients.